Pembroke Dock: Naval dockyards

-After failing to agree a purchase price for the existing Millford shipyard with Fulke Greville, Charles Greville's heir, the Admiralty agreed purchase of land 5 mi across the haven from Milford, near the town of Pembroke in a district called Pater (village) or Paterchurch.
-This was one of the few sites in the haven suitable for building a dock for constructing decent sized ships, as its shoreline was flat but led quickly into deep harbour.
-Secondly, the Board of Ordnance had purchased 50 acre in preparation from the 1758 report to strengthen the haven's defences, which was added to by the purchase of an adjoining 20 acre for £5,500 from the Meyrick family.
+The origins of naval shipbuilding on Milford Haven were on the north side of the waterway.
+In November 1757, the Admiralty sent a surveying delegation to the haven, which prepared a report for Parliament recommending, "the construction of a Milford dock yard".
+Originally privately owned, the Navy took over the shipyard lease in 1796.
+In 1809, the Admiralty sought to purchase the facility outright and formally establish it as a Royal Navy dockyard, but failed to agree a purchase price.

-The town of Pembroke Dock was founded in 1814 when Pembroke Dockyard was established, initially called Pater Dockyard.
-Construction started immediately, with the former frigate HMS Lapwing driven ashore as a temporary accommodation hulk.
-Orders were placed for the construction of 74 gun battleship, and four frigates.
-After the Battle of Waterloo in June 1815, although the scheme still seemed ill placed in what would be a smaller Royal Navy, the final plans were given the go ahead on 31 October 1815.
-The Naval Dockyards Society published a historical review in 2004.
+Instead, the Admiralty agreed purchase of land across the haven, near the town of Pembroke in a district called Pater (village) or Paterchurch, and in 1814 Pembroke Dockyard was established, initially called Pater Dockyard.
+The site was one of the few in the haven suitable for a dock for constructing decent sized ships, as its shoreline was flat but led quickly into deep harbour.
+Construction started immediately, with a former frigate driven ashore as a temporary accommodation hulk.
+Orders were placed for the construction of a 74 gun battleship and four frigates.
+After the Battle of Waterloo in June 1815, the scheme still seemed ill placed in what would be a smaller Royal Navy, but the final plans were given the go ahead on 31 October 1815.